 Based on the amount of research that links particular medications to acne, we can place potentially acne-causing medications into three categories.

-Even if someone takes a medication that falls into the first category - medications that can definitely cause acne - this does not necessarily mean that he will develop drug-induced acne.
-Whether he develops drug-induced acne or not depends on several other factors.
+Even if someone takes a medication that falls into the first category--medications that can definitely cause acne--this does not necessarily mean that they will develop drug-induced acne.
+Whether they develop drug-induced acne or not depends on several other factors, including:

-- The dose of the medication: In other words, if a person takes a smaller dose, she may not experience acne, but may develop acne if she takes a larger dose.
+- Dose of medication: If a person takes a smaller dose, he may not experience acne, but may develop acne if he takes a larger dose.

-- The length of time during which acne patient takes the medication: In other words, if someone takes the medication only a few times, he may not experience acne, but may develop acne if he takes it regularly for weeks or months.
+- Length of time: If someone takes the medication only a few times, he may not experience acne, but may develop acne if he takes it regularly for weeks or months.

-- Whether patient already has a history of acne: In other words, if a patient has experienced acne before, she may be more likely to develop drug-induced acne.2
+- History of acne: If a patient has experienced acne before, he may be more likely to develop drug-induced acne.2

-Regular acne is different from drug-induced acne (acne that is caused by medication) in four respects.
+Regular acne is different from drug-induced acne (acne that is caused by medication) in four ways: